May 25, 2016.

 and Rule 19b-4 thereunder,

-filed with the Securities and Exchange Commission (the “Commission”) a proposed rule change to amend Rule 98 to adopt a principles-based approach to prohibit the misuse of material non-public information.
-The proposed rule change was published for public comment in the Federal Register on April 7, 2014.
+a proposed rule change to amend the Exchange's process for opening trading in an options series.
+The proposed rule change was published for comment in the Federal Register on April 12, 2016.

 Section 19(b)(2) of the Act